 - 2. Compile the file according to procedures shown in the previous chapter. - 3.
-Modify the Rectangle type processing routine (you can start with the main() routine shown in the Section 3.2 on page 20) by placing the following snippet of code before encoding and/or after decoding the Rectangle type1:
+Modify the Rectangle type processing routine (you can start with the main() routine shown in the Section 3.2) by placing the following snippet of code before encoding and/or after decoding the Rectangle type1:

-1Placing the constraint checking code before encoding helps to make sure you know the data is correct and within constraints before sharing the data with anyone else.
+1Placing the constraint checking code before encoding helps to make sure the data is correct and within constraints before sharing the data with anyone else.
+Placing the constraint checking code after decoding helps to make sure the application got the valid contents before making use of it.